 The Vernon Haskie Jewelry Collection includes Turquoise, Coral, Silver and Gold Inlay Bracelets, Belt Buckles and Pendants.
 For your convenience, we have also included the jewelry of Vernon's father Leonard on this page.

 Leonard Haskie has been a professional silversmith since the 1950's.
-His jewelry is completely his own including the design and the execution of both the silver work and the lapidary.
+For all practical purposes he is retired.
+Leonard Haskie jewelry is completely his own, from design to execution of both silver work and lapidary.
 Leonard Haskie has received numerous awards for his jewelry and has been published in both books and magazines.
+The jewelry you see here is new, there will be no more.
 Leonard is Vernon Haskie's father.
 For your convenience, we have also included the jewelry of Vernon Haskie on this page.

 Tommy Jackson Turquoise Jewelry Turquoise Belt Buckle, Bolo Tie and Ring Sets.
 This is investment quality, collectible Jewelry in every sense.
 The designs are balanced and pleasing... the turquoise is rare... and it was made by Tommy Jackson, a published Navajo silversmith.